What Is Identity Threat Detection Response (ITDR)?

 What Is a Complete Identity Threat Detection and Response (ITDR) System?

-ITDR is a security category that’s adjacent to other detection solutions such as Endpoint Detection and Response (EDR), Extended Detection and Response (XDR), and Network Detection and Response (NDR).
-Despite their shared nomenclature, some ITDR capabilities are a broad departure from its EDR and XDR predecessors.
+ITDR is a security category that’s adjacent to other security solutions such as Endpoint Detection and Response (EDR), Extended Detection and Response (XDR), Network Detection and Response (NDR), and Privileged Access Management (PAM) systems.
+Despite their important security contributions, many ITDR capabilities are a broad departure from traditional EDR, XDR, and PAM offerings.

-The capabilities of ITDR systems require a more nuanced understanding of why identity deserves its own detection and response category of solutions.
-In turn, a complete ITDR system includes a comprehensive set of threat intelligence tools and processes designed to protect identity systems, detect when they’re compromised, and enable efficient remediation.
+The need for ITDR systems requires a nuanced understanding of why identity deserves its own category of security solution.
+In turn, a complete ITDR system includes a comprehensive set of vulnerability and threat detection and response capabilities that are specifically designed to protect identities and identity systems.

-More specifically, an ITDR system may support a combination of the following:
+More specifically, an ITDR system should support the following identity-centric security controls:

-• Real-time monitoring of runtime behaviours for common indicators of compromise.
+- Real-time monitoring of runtime behaviours for identity-centric indicators of compromise.

-• Integration with multifactor authentication solutions to deliver step-up authentication in response to risk events.
+- Integration with multifactor authentication (MFA) solutions to deliver step-up authentication in response to risk events.

-• Risk signal sharing with additional modules (for suite providers) and third-party tools.
+- Risk signal sharing with additional products (for suite providers) and third-party tools to help security practitioners make better risk-informed decisions.

-The emergence of ITDR highlights that identities deserve the same level of management and control that organisations have applied to their hosts, networks, systems, and software – if not more.
+The emergence of ITDR highlights that identities deserve the same level of management and control that organisations have traditionally applied to their endpoints, networks, systems, and applications – if not more.
 This is now more important than ever since identities have become the predominant attack vector for cyber-attacks.

 Identity and Access Management (IAM) and ITDR

-As a more widely-known ITDR predecessor in the cybersecurity landscape, Identity and Access Management (IAM) refers to the processes and technologies used to control user access to information systems and applications.
-IAM helps to ensure that users have the appropriate permissions and access levels based on their roles and responsibilities.
-It minimises the risk of unauthorised access to sensitive data and systems, thereby reducing the risk of data breaches and other cyber-attacks.
+As a more widely-known ITDR predecessor in the cybersecurity landscape, Identity and Access Management (IAM) refers to the processes and technologies used to manage and control user access to information systems and applications.
+IAM solutions help to ensure that users have the appropriate permissions and access levels based on their roles and responsibilities.
+IAM minimises the risk of unauthorised access to sensitive data and systems, thereby reducing the risk of data breaches and other cyber-attacks.

-ITDR takes a more complete approach to detect, respond to, and mitigate security threats related to user identity and access.
-IAM is an integral component of ITDR as it establishes the framework for controlling and monitoring access to sensitive information.
-In creating an adjunct between IAM and ITDR systems, the most effective cybersecurity strategies include a combination of the following:
+ITDR takes a deeper approach to detecting, responding to, and preparing for security threats and vulnerabilities related to user identity and access.
+ITDR is an important complement to IAM systems as it extends the IAM framework for controlling and monitoring access to sensitive information and systems.
+The most effective cybersecurity strategies also include a combination of the following identity-oriented security controls:

-• Multifactor authentication: MFA requires users to provide more than one form of identification to access a system or application.
-For example, a user may be required to provide a password as well as a 6-digit PIN sent to their personal device to access sensitive information.
+- Multifactor authentication: MFA requires users to provide more than one form of identity verification to access a system or application.
+For example, a user may be required to provide a password as well as a 6-digit PIN sent to their personal mobile device to access sensitive information.

-• Role-based access control: As a fundamental component of IAM, role-based access control involves assigning access levels to users based on their roles and responsibilities.
-For example, a junior employee may have limited access to sensitive data, while a senior executive may be granted wider permission to access more data.
+- Role-based access control: As a fundamental component of IAM, role-based access control involves assigning access levels to users based on their roles and responsibilities in the organisation.
+For example, a junior employee may have limited access to sensitive data, while a senior executive may be granted wider permission to access more data and associated systems.

-• Privileged access management (PAM): Similar to role-based access control, users are assigned certain degrees of privilege based on their organisational roles and duties.
-While it is a particular subset of IAM, it has flaws in addressing insider threats in progress.
+- Privileged access management (PAM): Similar to role-based access control, users are assigned certain degrees of privilege based on their organisational roles and duties.
+While it is a particular subset of IAM, it has shortcomings in addressing insider threats in progress.

-• Continuous monitoring: This discipline centres on monitoring user activity in real-time to detect anomalous behaviour.
+- Continuous monitoring: This security discipline centres on monitoring user activity in real-time to detect anomalous behaviour.
 For example, a user attempting to access a system at an unusual time or location may indicate a security threat.

-• Threat response planning: This proactive measure involves having a plan in place to respond to security threats quickly and effectively.
+- Threat response planning: This proactive measure involves having an action plan in place to respond to security threats quickly and effectively.
 This can help minimise the impact of a security breach and reduce the risk of further damage.

 Why Is ITDR Important?